wym6912/deMEM/README.md

 ## Citation

+## LICENSE

+This project is licensed under the MIT License, except for the files in the `test/` directory, which are under the CC0 1.0 Public Domain Dedication.

 ## Contacts

 If you find any bug, welcome to contact us on the [issues page](https://github.com/malabz/deMEM/issues) or [email us](mailto:wym6912@outlook.com).

 More tools and infomation can visit our [github](https://github.com/malabz).